jschnab/linux-sysadmin/essential_commands.md

 sudo userdel -r <username>
 ```

 With the argument `-r` the user's home directory and its files will be deleted, as well as the user's mail spool (the default one can be found in `/etc/login.defs`).
-Files in other filesystems have to be searched an deleted manually.
+Files in other filesystems have to be searched and deleted manually.

 To delete any file this user owns, it's convenient to run: